 Me: “That was fun, but now it’s done.
 It’s time to <go home, go to school, go inside.>”

-At his most stubborn it’s been a dedication of 5-7 minutes, but not having him throw a giant tantrum in public and come willingly in the end has been a worthwhile endeavor of my quavering voice–and I’ll say, worthwhile for him as well.
+At his most stubborn it’s been a dedication of 5-7 minutes, but not having him throw a giant tantrum in public and come willingly in the end has been a worthwhile endeavor for both of us.
+I mentally dedicate 10 minutes to leaving into our time at a place.

 Clean up, Pick up, Put Away